Majid Salek Mahmoudi

+Early life

+Majid was born into a large family in Tabriz.
+He dropped out of school in the fourth grade due to a lack of interest and poor grades, his father then put him to work at a local market.
+He later entered military service and during this time his father died.
+After his death, Majid returned to work at the market, married a teacher, opened a decoration company and worked as a taxi driver.
+His business was initially successful, though he later filed for bankruptcy.

 Cause of the murders

 One of the informants on the Mahmoudi case said that: "Majid was imprisoned for 2 years for a bad check, and after being released from prison, he became aware of a relationship between his wife and his cousin.
 It was never clear why these two were spared, but he began to murder any woman whom he considered not loyal to her husband."